ramesh130/CarND-Vehicle-Detection/project_writeup.md

 ####1.
 Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+HOG is implemented as 'get_hog_features' in cell 10 of the IPython notebook.
+Cell 11 uses the method 'get_hog_features' to visualize the HOG.

-I started by reading in all the `vehicle` and `non-vehicle` images.
+I started by reading in all the `vehicle` and `non-vehicle` images (cell 9).
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]